 Whether your period is simply never late, or you forgot to take one of your birth control pills last month, taking a pregnancy test is a quick, accurate way to find out if you’re pregnant any time you’ve missed your period.
-The team of experts at Advantage Healthcare in Wood Dale, Illinois provides comprehensive pregnancy testing services, including blood draw tests, for patients in the greater Chicagoland area.
-To find out more, call or book your appointment online today.
+The team of experts at Advantage Health Care in Wood Dale, Illinois provides comprehensive pregnancy testing services, including blood draw tests, for patients in the DuPage County area.
+To find out more, call or Request an appointment online today.

 Urine-sensitive tests detect a hormone in your urine called human chorionic gonadotropin (HCG).
 Your body begins making HCG when a fertilized egg attaches to the lining of your uterus, and you become pregnant.